 My #1 rule for my road trip playlist is: no songs that cause negative feelings.
 No sad, depressed, or anxious feelings allowed!!
 Feeling uplifted helps me have fun during my self care vacation.
 Good music can soothe the soul and change your mood.

 Choose a Destination that Relaxes and Grounds You

 I am uniquely blessed to have travel as part of my life.
 As a military family, we have lived all over the world- including Japan!
-So when I plan a self care vacation, I always think about what spot is going to help me create happiness.
+So when I plan a self care vacation, I always think about what spot is going to help me create happiness and relax.

 Since we don’t live close to family, my favorite destination is my hometown in North Carolina.
-I get to visit my family and spend days with them after being apart for so long.
+I get to visit my family and spend lazy country days with them after being apart for so long.

 My destinations may not be the trending hot spot, but they always help me find stress relief and happiness again.

 - A local spot near you that perks your interest:- We currently live in D.C.(as of 2022), and I want to take a little getaway to Old Towne Alexandria with the hubby.
 I want to spend the weekend there in a local hotel and just relax and explore with him.
 We can wander the streets and check out local food and shops.
 But I am close enough to home that I could get back within 30 minutes if I needed to making it an easy to go to local spot for me to take a day of self care vacation time.